Marneus68/shishell/README.md

 Compilation and Installation
 ----------------------------

 Shishell only relies on the C standard library and uses the POSIX terminal interface.
-You can build the project by running
+You can build the project by running:

     make

-and install it by running
+and install it by running:

     make install

 with *root privileges*.

-Once installed, shishell can be run by running
+Once installed, shishell can be run by running:

     shish